eclipse-tractusx/puris/docs/architecture/06_runtime_view.md

 ## Scenario: Exchange anonymized data

-This features allows to facilitate data exchange across multiple tiers, and PURIS provides **anonymized versions** of selected PURIS data standards, so partners can consume and forward production-related information without sensitive identifiers.
+This features allows to facilitate data exchange across multiple tiers, and PURIS provides **anonymized versions** of selected PURIS data standards, so an application acting on the provider's behalf can consume and forward production-related information without sensitive identifiers.
+These anonymized submodels are consumable only through the provider's own EDC — partners can no longer pull them directly through their own EDC.

 ### Scope